-GER 1130 sections will be participating in the UF All Access program for the Fall 2018 semester.
+GER 1130/GER 1131 sections are participating in the UF All Access program for the Spring 2019 semester.
 Students will have the option to "opt-in" to Connect access through a link provided in Canvas for a reduced price and pay for these materials through their student account.
-Opting-in by following the instructions provided in Canvas will provide students with the most affordable option.
+Opting-in by following the instructions provided in Canvas will provide the most affordable option.
 Please await instructions for when you will be able to purchase the required Connect access through Canvas.
-The optin portal will be available a few days before start of term.
+The opt-in portal should be available a few days before start of term.

-3. CLASSROOM APPROACH:
+2. CLASSROOM APPROACH:

-We teach our classes in German.
+We teach our classes primarily in German.
 Communicative contexts and grammatical guides are introduced in class through a variety of activities; acquisition is reinforced by interactive use of new structures and vocabulary.
 DAILY ATTENDANCE, THOROUGH PREPARATION OUTSIDE OF CLASS, AND PARTICIPATION IN CLASS ARE OF UTMOST IMPORTANCE.
 READ THE BOOK BEFORE CLASS!
+In particular, LEARNSMART WORK is part of your daily preparation for class meetings.
+Failure to do so will result in a lowered preparation and participation score for the day or week.

 In addition, the audio and video segments which accompany the textbook will provide further listening practice.
-Please note that the material listed on your daily syllabus, including listening to the audio material, should be prepared and corrected before coming to class.
-In particular, LEARN SMART WORK is part of your daily preparation for class meetings.
-Failure to do so will result in a lowered preparation and participation score for the day / week.
+Please note that the materials listed on your daily syllabus, including listening to the audio material, should be prepared and corrected before coming to class.
 Students normally spend TWO HOURS WORKING AT HOME FOR EACH HOUR IN CLASS to keep up with the pace of the course.
 A listening and pronunciation program has been prepared for use with your electronic workbook/lab manual (eWBLM).
 The eWBLM was designed to encourage you to work with German every day.
 It is best to work often for short periods of time.
 Audio files may be accessed through Connect.
 Your instructor will explain this procedure during the first week of class.

-4. QUIZZES AND HOMEWORK:
+3. QUIZZES AND HOMEWORK: